Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 If you love your Fujifilm for those awesome JPEGs, you’re going to want a different setup in your Q menu.

-You can see how it’s set up here on my X-T2.
-Pretty much in the order I do things, with a few miscellaneous things at the end.
-If I ever felt the need to upgrade I’d probably add Color Chrome Effect in place of Image Size.
+You can see how it’s set up here on my X-T4, pretty much in the order I adjust things, with a few miscellaneous items at the end.

 Using the Q Button for Those Awesome Fuji JPEGs